OhLeMatt/COM418-2022-CMProject/README.md

 ![colour code](images/midiviz_beatles.png)

 ### Scale Navigation
 The Scale Navigation window allows users to select the scale for which they will receive chord suggestions.
 We have 170 scales to choose from in total.
 The user can select the tonic of the scale.
+We also show the rotations of this scale (i.e. other scales that have the exact same notes), children scales (whose notes are a subset of the selected scale) and parent scales (whose notes are a superset of the selected scale).

 ![colour code](images/scalenav.gif)

+#### Scale Suggestion
+The scale suggestions are displayed under a table which shows the scale name, the accuracy of the suggestion, the amount of notes in the scale and alternate names for the scale if any.
+Suggestions can be tuned using the parameters explained hereafter.

 #### Parameters
 The scale suggestion can be personalised under the following parameters: